GASTRO library II: Exploring Chemical Bimodalities in Disk Galaxies with GSE-like Mergers and Massive Star-forming Clumps: Creating a chemical bimodality

 \section{Creating a chemical bimodality}

 The bimodality in the [Fe/H]-[$\alpha$/Fe] plane is a key feature of the MW's disc \citep[e.g.][]{fuhrmann1998,venn+2004,bacham+2006,bensby+2014,anders+2014,hayden2015, queiroz+2020, imig+2023} and sensitive to its mass assembly, chemical enrichment, and stellar nucleosynthesis; thus, we take advantage of these tailored models to understand the mechanisms that may have produced it in the MW.
 We use oxygen as a tracer of $\alpha-$abundance and, throughout this work, we use the ratio [O/Fe] to distinguish $\alpha-$rich and $\alpha-$poor stars.
 Despite this ratio not being quantitatively similar to what is observed in the MW, it can still be used qualitatively to distinguish the two populations.
 Finally, we note that, in this work, we are interested in the shape of the chemical bimodality at the disc, encompassing the Solar Neighbourhood region and excluding the central parts of the galaxy, with two overlapping $\alpha-$sequences in metallicity.
 This region is defined by $4 < R/{\rm kpc} < 12$, $|z| < 3\, {\rm kpc}$.
 Figure \ref{fig:alphairon} shows the chemical [Fe/H]-[O/Fe]\footnote{In all the models, the $\alpha-$abundance is tracked by Oxygen and depends strongly on imperfectly known stellar yields \citep{buck+2021}.
 Thus, we focus on qualitative trends in [O/Fe] rather than on precise values.} plane, {at $t=10$ Gyr}, as a 2D density distribution for the 10 models used in this work.
 The isolated control models, i.e., clumpy and non-clumpy, are shown in the top row.
 As already shown in \citet{clarke+2019}, the isolated clumpy model forms a disk with qualitatively similar chemical bimodality as the MW, whereas the non-clumpy isolated model has a single chemical sequence.
 In both cases, there is a smooth transition between the $\alpha-$enriched stars to the more $\alpha-$poor stars as the medium enriches more in iron peak elements due to a higher contribution of supernova type Ia yields over supernova type II \citep[e.g.][]{tinsley1980, nomoto+2013, kobayashi+2020}.
 The second row of Figure \ref{fig:alphairon} shows the models that went through a retrograde merger, which is the favored orbit of the GSE satellite during its merger event \citep{koppelman2020, naidu2021}.
 The second and third columns show the realizations that had a more radial merger compared to the ones shown in the first and fourth columns.
 We observe that the chemical bimodality arises in both clumpy and non-clumpy hosts.
 The merger-induced formation of a geometrical thick disk from an initially thin disk has been extensively studied in N-body only models without star formation \citep[e.g.][]{quinn+1993,villalobos-helmi2008}.
 However, our attention here is focused on how a merger induces the formation of the disk's chemical bimodality with SPH+N-body models.
 The third row of Figure \ref{fig:alphairon} shows the chemical plane of the disk stars for the models that had a prograde merger.
-We see that the non-clumpy realizations (first and second columns) consistently fail to produce a chemical bimodality.
-However, in the case of a clumpy star formation phase in the host, a double sequence can develop, although we will show that it is not as pronounced as in the retrograde mergers.
+We see that both non-clumpy and clumpy realizations can develop a double sequence, although we show in the next section that it is not as pronounced as in the models with a retrograde merger.
 In fact, recently \citet{johnson+2025} demonstrated with analytical galactic evolution models that a prograde merger fails to induce a chemical bimodality in the disk.